Looking for a Tulum travel guide that will help you with where to stay and plan the best things to do in Tulum? Then you’ve landed on the right page.

 We had so many good meals in Tulum, that the restaurants could be in a travel guide of their own.
 You could probably eat at a different place every day for a month and love each delicious dish.
-So we may need to go back and try more but for now, here are the spots we recommend.
+Here are the spots we recommend.

 - Azulik $$$-$$$$ – Already discussed at length above, Make a reservation for Kin Toh or Tseen-Ja and enjoy!

-- Hartwood $$$$ – Super popular (read: make reservations but just know you’ll still have a wait) for this off-grid, delectable restaurant that sources fresh ingredients and grills it to perfection.
+- Hartwood $$$$ – Super popular (make reservations but just know you’ll still have a wait) for this off-grid, delectable restaurant that sources fresh ingredients and grills it to perfection.

 - Nomade Hotel Macondo $$-$$$ – The breakfast is amazing.
 The host actually takes you on a tour of the buffet.
 It seemed like a funny thing to do but gives you insight into what Nomade is all about.
 There are mixed reviews about lunch and dinner so stick to La Popular, their beach restaurant that’s the perfect spot to chill for lunch.

 - The Real Coconut $$-$$$- The food is innovative and so yummy.
 Grain free, non-dairy, organic food never tasted so good.
 Great breakfast spot.
-I wish this restaurant was near me.
-We would go all the time but the incredible Tulum beach views would be missing.
+They opened a restaurant in Los Angeles but it’s missing the incredible Tulum beach views.